 Virginia Code § 8.01-44.5 allows punitive damages in car accident cases when a driver’s Blood Alcohol Content (BAC) is .15 or higher and the evidence shows they knew or should have known they were too impaired to be operating a motor vehicle.

 The victim’s car accident lawyer must gather evidence demonstrating the reprehensibility of the defendant’s misconduct concerning the victim’s injuries, pain, and suffering and navigate the legal hurdles to obtain maximum recovery.
 As with other categories of legal recovery, this takes an enormous amount of investigation, legal experience, and knowledge.
 In motor vehicle accident claims involving drunk drivers, your attorney may also look to specific case law when seeking punitive damages.

 Virginia, like many other states, puts caps on punitive damage awards.
 Plaintiffs in personal injury suits and other civil torts can be awarded a maximum of $350,000.

 Does your accident qualify for punitive damages?

-The benchmark for awarding punitive damages in Virginia car accident cases is undoubtedly high, but when this compensation is appropriate, Rutter Mills is prepared to help.
-To find out whether your accident merits this, speak to a car accident attorney at Rutter Mills.
-Our firm has been serving residents of Norfolk, Virginia Beach, Newport News, Hampton, Portsmouth, and Suffolk for more than five decades
+The benchmark for awarding punitive damages in Virginia car accident cases is undoubtedly high, but Rutter Mills is prepared to help when this compensation is appropriate.
+To determine whether your accident merits this, speak to a car accident attorney at Rutter Mills.
+Our firm has served Norfolk, Virginia Beach, Newport News, Hampton, Portsmouth, and Suffolk residents for over five decades.

 “Nothing makes you feel more vulnerable than being hurt or ill.
 And nobody likes to ask for help.
 But when you need it most, we’re at our best.
 We give our clients the confidence and support they need to know they’ll be taken care of – that they’ll get the best outcome possible, even in the face of a very bad situation.”